-The Company expects that an additional 12 months could be required to complete the Phase I clinical trial, or longer depending on patient enrollment and the incidence of non-evaluable patients.
-We are seeking an additional 13-16 evaluable patients to complete the trial.
+The Company expects to complete the Phase I clinical trial during 2012.
 Since, at the Principal Investigator's recommendation, some patients who are benefiting from the treatment are being placed on continuing therapy beyond the requirements of the clinical trial, additional expenses may be incurred as the Company is required to supply drug at no charge for the continuing treatment.
-Additional costs to completion of the Phase I clinical trial are estimated to range from \$750,000 to \$1.2 million.
+Additional costs to completion of the Phase I clinical trial are estimated to range from \$500,000 to \$1 million.
 We will reimburse MD Anderson at the rate of approximately \$13,000 per patient for treating patients in the study.
 We currently expect to reimburse MD Anderson a total of approximately \$300,000 spread out over one year for patient treatment costs.
 Bio-Path believes it has sufficient resources and access to additional resources if needed to meet its obligations in this regard.